-We strive to provide you with safe, high quality water that meets or exceeds all federal and state standards.
-Water quality is tested daily by water company employees.
+We strive to provide you with high quality water that meets or exceeds all federal and state standards.
 We also have a regular testing schedule that includes weekly, quarterly, annual and tri-annual analysis by Washington State and EPA certified laboratories.